Head Injury (cont.)

 How is a head injury diagnosed?

 As with most injuries and illnesses, finding out what happened to the patient is very important.
-The physician or health care practitioner will take a history of the events.
+The health care professional will take a history of the events.
 The information may be provided by the patient, people who witnessed the event, emergency medical personnel, and if applicable, the police.
 The circumstances are very important since it is important to find out the severity and intensity of the trauma sustained by the head.
+Please be aware, even small head bumps or shaking can cause a brain injury.

 Physical examination begins with assessing the ABCs (airway, breathing, circulation) to make certain that the patient is stable and does not need emergent life-saving interventions.
 This is especially important in those patients who are unconscious and may not be able to maintain their own airway or breathe on their own.